 A team of multinational researchers used heat instead of a magnetic field to record Terabytes of information per second.
 This technology is hundreds of times faster than present hard drive technology and consumes less energy since there is no need for a magnetic field.

-An international team of scientists has demonstrated a revolutionary new way of magnetic recording which will allow information to be processed hundreds of times faster than by current hard drive technology.
+An international team of scientists has demonstrated a revolutionary new way of magnetic recording which will allow information to be processed hundreds of times faster than current hard drive technology.

 The researchers found they could record information using only heat – a previously unimaginable scenario.
 They believe this discovery will not only make future magnetic recording devices faster, but more energy-efficient too.